pcmillerAcme/docs/source/new.rst

 length
 ======

 Length, in seconds, to constrain or expand the animation time length.
 So, if a default animation's time is 4 seconds, using ``length=2`` or ``length=10`` can be used to customize and shorten or extend the length of the animation.
-Length is applied on top of - but still respecing the relative values of - the ``blocks`` argument.
+Length is applied on top of - but still respecting the relative values of - the ``blocks`` argument.
 Think of of the  ``length`` argument as stretching or shrinking any explicitly defined or default values of the block timing.
 Default value of ``length`` is specific to each animation, and can be derived from the last value of the default ``blocks`` value in ``/anims-json``.

 .. _mp4: